 Supervised legal practice

 Any period of legal practice engaged in by a government or corporate lawyer prior to 1 July 2015 or pursuant to a transitional exemption, and whether holding a practising certificate or not, is an exempt period of practice.
-An exempt period of practice will be subtracted from the period of supervised legal practice required under section 49 of the Uniform Law.
+An exempt period of practice will be subtracted from the period of supervised legal practice required under s 49 of the Uniform Law.

 How to remove condition 2 from your practising certificate